-Denver International Airport's (DIA) South Terminal Redevelopment Program (STRP) launched in October 2011 to increase the overall passenger and aircraft handling capacity T the airport.
+Denver International Airport’s (DIA) South Terminal Redevelopment Program (STRP) launched in October 2011 to increase the overall passenger and aircraft handling capacity of the US-based airport.

 The $544m project includes the construction of a new Westin Hotel and conference centre, a Public Transit Centre (PTC) and a Public Plaza at the terminal.
-It is expected to be finished by 2015.
+The project was completed in April 2016.

-The project will create 1,000 jobs, including 700 in construction and design, and 200 permanent jobs in the hotel.
+The project created 1,000 jobs, including 700 in construction and design, as well as 200 permanent jobs in the hotel.

 History of the South Terminal Redevelopment Program at DIA

 The STRP project was first designed by Santiago Calatrava.
 The original design included the plan to construct a signature bridge over Peña Boulevard for a FasTracks commuter train.

 During an inspection in April 2011, the Regional Transportation District (RTD) identified that the construction of an elevated rail line would be cheaper than that of a signature bridge.
 The estimated cost for the signature bridge was $22m while the rail line was built for approximately $1.4m.